reedphish/Hiretsuna/README.md

 ## Usage

 For now there are two scripts available.
 One for embedding "secret" text in image hidden in RGB values of the first "column" and one script for decoding.
-Both has been testen on PNG's.
+Both has been tested on PNG's solely.

 ### Encode image